Illumina/strelka/docs/userGuide/README.md

 ### Statistics

-Additional secondary output is provided in ${STRELKA_ANALYSIS_PATH}/results/stats
+Additional diagnostic output is provided in `${STRELKA_ANALYSIS_PATH}/results/stats`

 * __genomeCallStats.tsv__
+    * A tab-delimited report of various internal statistics from the variant calling process:
-    * This file provides runtime information accumulated for each genome segment, excluding auxiliary steps such as BAM indexing and vcf merging.
+        * Runtime information accumulated for each genome segment, excluding auxiliary steps such as BAM indexing and vcf merging.
+        * Indel candidatacy statistics

 * __genomeCallStats.xml__
     * xml data backing the genomeCallStats.tsv report